The 64 Marvel Superhero Movies: Ranked From Worst to Best

 64. Captain America (1979)

 Hey kids!
 Do like Captain America?
 Then you’re going to love watching him just drive around in his “mellow wheels” shaggin’ wagon for what feels like 50% of this boring-ass TV movie, which stars Reb Brown as Steve Rogers, the son of Captain America.
 (Yes, really.)
 Somehow, our hero manages to accidentally drive off a cliff two times before finally suiting up in the film’s last minutes, only to stop a neutron bomb by choking the villain on car exhaust.
-It’s the worst, and given some of the other films on this list, that’s not a ranking we give this version of Captain America lightly.
+It’s the worst of the Marvel movies, and given some of the other films on this list, that’s not a ranking we give this version of Captain America lightly.

 63. Generation X (1996)